-3) Recharge Fairness: Recharge fairness indicates whether charging vehicles recharge nodes commensurate to their workloads.
+Recharge fairness indicates whether charging vehicles recharge nodes commensurate to their workloads.
 Those having more workload (e.g., nodes near the base station) should be recharged more frequently.
 This is reflected from the functional time of sensor nodes.
-To quantify recharge fairness, we leverage the fairness index from [39], in which x_i is a normalized indicator whether a node is functional in a time slot. x_i equals $1/N_s$ if i is functional in a time slot, otherwise, it is zero.
+To quantify recharge fairness, we leverage the fairness index from [40], in which x_i is a normalized indicator whether a node is functional in a time slot. x_i equals $1/N_s$ if i is functional in a time slot, otherwise, it is zero.
 The fairness index F ranges from 0 (worst case if all nodes are nonfunctional) to 1 (best case if all the nodes are functional).
-In Fig.11(a), when nodes in the outmost ring become nonfunctional, the fairness of GA algorithm severely degrades as vehicles only recharge nodes with maximum profits.
-We can see from Fig.11(b) that AA can distribute energy resources fairly among the nodes especially when m=4,5 (F=1).
+In Fig. 11a, when nodes in the outmost ring become nonfunctional, the fairness of GA algorithm severely degrades as vehicles only recharge nodes with maximum profits.
+We can see from Fig. 11b that AA can distribute energy resources fairly among the nodes especially when m = 4, 5 (F = 1).

-$$F = \frac{\left(\sum{i=1}^{n} x_i\right)^2}{n \sum{i=1}^{n} (x_i)^2},\tag{29}$$
+$$F = \frac{\left(\sum{i=1}^{n} x_i\right)^2}{n \sum{i=1}^{n} \left(x_i\right)^2},$$ (29)

+7.2.4 Nodes' Nonfunctional Periods

-- 4) Nodes' Nonfunctional Periods: Fig. 12 plots the percentage of nonfunctional durations of nodes as a function of their locations.
-Using GA, nodes near the anchor points have a maximum of 22.47% time in nonfunctional states whereas AA is only 6.02%.
+Fig. 12 plots the percentage of nonfunctional durations of nodes as a function of their locations.
+Using GA, nodes near the anchor points have a maximum of 22.47 percent time in nonfunctional states whereas AA is only 6.02 percent.
 Further, AA spreads nonfunctional durations across the field while the spikes of GA are highly concentrated around anchor point locations.
 This is because nodes close to anchor points consume energy faster and are more prone to become nonfunctional.
 GA considers profit only and has no measure for battery deadlines.
 In contrast, AA considers both profit and battery deadlines.
-Therefore, the duration of nonfunctional nodes with AA is significantly less than that of GA. - 5) Data Collection Latency: Data collection latency mainly depends on two variables: dispatching time interval T_c and availability of routing paths.
-The former is a system parameter determining how often to dispatch the data gathering vehicle; the later relies on the number and locations of nonfunctional nodes.
-To transmit packets to anchor points timely, all nodes should be functional on a routing path.
-We assume shortest routing paths by Dijsktra's algorithm are used.
-If a node depletes energy and there is no alternate route available, all pending messages are buffered at senders until the path is restored.
+Therefore, the duration of nonfunctional nodes with AA is significantly less than that of GA.

 Fig. 12.
-Comparison of durations for nonfunctional nodes when m=4. (a) GA
+Comparison of durations for nonfunctional nodes when m = 4. (a) GA. (b) AA.

 Fig. 13.
-Evaluation of data collection latency (a) Latency using different T_c vs. upper bound. (b) Comparison of latency between different data collection schemes.
+Evaluation of data collection latency. (a) Latency using different T_c versus upper bound. (b) Comparison of latency between different data collection schemes.